Debt & Credit Help Paying Off Debt

 Who should use this method

-2. Tackle high-interest debt first with the debt avalanche approach
+Tackle high-interest debt first

 Here are the steps:

-2. Make a list of every debt you owe.
+1. Find the debt with the highest rate.
+Make a list of every debt you owe.
 Order them from highest interest rate to the lowest interest rate.

-3. Focus every cent you can muster on the debt with the highest interest rate.
+2. Put extra funds toward the debt with the highest rate.
+Focus every cent you can muster on the debt with the highest interest rate.
 For all the other debts, continue to only make the minimum monthly payment.

 Who should use this method

-If you have all the motivation you need and don’t need to rely on the “small wins” of wiping out your lowest debt early, the debt avalanche method can save you money and time, making it a more cost-effective debt repayment strategy.
+If you have all the motivation you need and don’t need to rely on the “small wins” of wiping out your smallest debt early, the debt avalanche method can save you money and time, making it a more cost-effective debt repayment strategy.

 You can start small with survey sites like Survey Junkie (I use this one myself), then throw your earnings at your debt.
 This obviously won’t bring in a ton of extra funds, but every little bit helps.